beechfuzz/e2guardian-docker/README.md

 This will build the docker image with SSL MITM disabled.

 #### Option 2:
-If the container already exists, then you can just make a few configuration changes. n `/app/e2guardian.conf`, find the line that says `enablessl = on` and change it to `enablessl = off`.
+If the container already exists, then you can just make a few configuration changes:
+- In `/app/e2guardian.conf`, find the line that says `enablessl = on` and change it to `enablessl = off`.
- b.
-In `/app/e2guardianf1.conf`
+- In `/app/e2guardianf1.conf`:
+   *

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODQ2ODU4MTIsOTExMjgwMDQwLDY1MT
+eyJoaXN0b3J5IjpbLTEyNDg3ODIwOTEsOTExMjgwMDQwLDY1MT
 gwOTg5LDEyMzUxNTk1NTYsLTU2ODY4MDMwOCw3MjQ1NTY4MTMs
 NzE4MDU3ODYwXX0=
 -->